New York State Route 218

 New York State Route 218 (NY 218) is a state highway located within Orange County, New York, in the United States.
 It loops off U.S. Route 9W to run closer to the Hudson River between Highland Falls and Cornwall-on-Hudson.
 North of Highland Falls, it is briefly concurrent with US 9W.

 NY 218 sees much traffic despite its short length.
 Not only does it bring most of the United States Military Academy's traffic to Thayer Gate, its main entrance, it attracts many who drive it just for the sake of its most renowned portion: the cliffside drive alongside Storm King Mountain.
-In good weather during the summer months many cars can be seen taking in the views of the river and the Hudson Highlands here (however, this section can be gated off and closed in times of high rockslide danger).
+In good weather during the summer months, many cars can be seen taking in the views of the river and the Hudson Highlands here (however, this section can be gated off and closed in times of high rockslide danger).

 Route description

 NY 218 begins at a trumpet interchange with flyover ramps with US 9W in the village of Highland Falls near the former site of Fort Montgomery.
-NY 218 proceeds northeast through the village as a two lane village street, turning northward at an intersection with Old State Road.
+NY 218 proceeds northeast through the village as a two-lane village street, turning northward at an intersection with Old State Road.
 NY 218 proceeds north, crossing a large residential section of Highland Falls bending northeast then north before intersecting with West Point Highway (unsigned NY 980W).
 A short distance to the north in Highland Falls, NY 218 bends west on an intersection with Mill Street and Mountain Avenue, where NY 218 turns west on Mountain Avenue, a two-lane commercial/residential street through Highland Falls.
 Passing west of Highland Falls Intermediate School, the route bends northward around a small section of the United States Military Academy at West Point.

 NY 218 winds through Highland Falls, leaving the downtown section of the village, entering an interchange with US 9W and Stony Lonesome Road.
 Stony Lonesome Road connects US 9W and NY 218 to West Point's Stony Lonesome Gate, while NY 218 merges with US 9W northbound, forming a concurrency.
-Now in the town of Highlands, NY 218 and US 9W wind northwest as a four-lane boulevard through the West Point Golf Course, where NY 218 forks off at an interchange that also doubles as the northern terminus of NY 293.
-Now on the right-of-way ceded from NY 293, NY 218 parallels US 9W as a two-lane road running along the northwestern side of the golf course.
+Now in the town of Highlands, NY 218 and US 9W wind northwest as a four-lane expressway through the West Point Golf Course, where NY 218 forks off at an interchange that also doubles as the northern terminus of NY 293.
+Now on the right-of-way ceded from NY 293, NY 218 parallels US 9W as a two-lane surface road running along the northwestern side of the golf course.
 After the golf course, the route intersects with Washington Road.
 Washington Road connects NY 218 to West Point via Washington Gate, while NY 218 proceeds north through Highlands.